digitalcredentials/docs/deployment-guide/DCCDeploymentGuide.md

 Three significant downsides to a standalone system are:

-1. If the credential data is already stored in some other place (e.g, campus PeopleSoft) then storing a second copy in your standalone system means that you now have two copies of the same data, which can easily get out of sync: the case, say, where someone changes their name in the main campus system, but there isn't an automatic change in your standalone system.
+1. **Data duplication** If the credential data is already stored in some other place (e.g, campus PeopleSoft) then storing a second copy in your standalone system means that you now have two copies of the same data, which can easily get out of sync: the case, say, where someone changes their name in the main campus system, but there isn't an automatic change in your standalone system.
+Maintaining a second copy also introduces extra complexity and maintenance.

-2. Adding new data to the standalone system is likely to be a manual process, which can become very complicated.
+2. **Brittle data conversion** Adding new data to the standalone system is likely to be a manual process, which can become very complicated.
 If you are pulling the data out of an institutional store and then uploading it as CSV to the standalone system, you'll typically have to have various checks to confirm the data was properly pulled and added.
 Problems with character encoding, changed data structures, and so on can be a real hassle.

-3. The data in your institutional store most likely has fairly rigorous security and checks to make sure that there are no:
+3. **Security** The data in your institutional store most likely has fairly rigorous security and checks to make sure that there are no:
 a) data breaches where private data is stolen
 b) fake data isn't added to the system.
 By creating a second copy you are creating another target for hackers, and another opportunity for introducing fraudulent records, and your second copy will very likely not have the same degree of security as your primary store.